lovehhf/edx-documentation/en_us/install_operations/source/configuration/enable_licensing.rst

 .. _Enable Licensing:

 ####################################
-Enable Course and Video Licensing
+Enabling Course and Video Licensing
 ####################################

 This section describes how to enable licensing in your instance of Open edX.